 It’s not overblown, he says, to call the credit score the most important financial metric that we live with.

-Some employers look at credit scores to decide between job candidates.
 Some potential partners look at credit scores to decide between dates.

 There’s even a dating service that offers to match you up based on credit scores.